ncarlson23/ncarlson23/README.md

 - 👋 Hi, I’m Nina Carlson.
-- 👀 I’m interested in software development with a specific focus on backend engineering I am also interested in AI and ML.
+- 👀 I’m interested in software development with a specific focus on backend engineering.
+I am also interested in AI and ML.
 - 🌱 I am an incoming software engineer at Microsoft!
 - 📫 How to reach me: ncarlson@clarku.edu, https://www.linkedin.com/in/ninacarlson23/